abhay-venkatesh/abhay-venkatesh.github.io/README.md

 ## Profile
 I am a Computer Science and Mathematics student who does Machine Learning research on the side.
-I am broadly interested in restarting the project of technological innovation that ended in the late 1960s.
-There are many radically underexplored areas of technology that I look forward to working on:
-* The New Defense
-* The Decentralized Internet
-* Nuclear Energy
-* The Longevity Project and Biotechnology
-* Space Exploration
-* Virtual Reality
-* Advanced Transportation
-* Food Engineering
-* Political Technology
-* Advanced Materials, Manufacturing, and Construction

 ### Internships
 Summer 2018